-During 2014 we wrote \$45.0 million of reinsurance premiums, all of which represented indemnity reinsurance contracts relating to property catastrophe risks.
+During 2015 and 2014, we wrote \$38.6 million and \$45.0 million of reinsurance premiums, respectively, all of which represented indemnity reinsurance contracts relating to property catastrophe risks.
+The decrease in reinsurance premiums written in 2015, compared to 2014 was primarily the result of rate decreases experienced on our 2015 year-to-date premium writings, as compared to the rates we experienced on our 2014 premium writings.
 See "Reinsurance Premiums and Acquisition Costs" in Note 1 of the Notes to Consolidated Financial Statements.

-During 2014 we earned \$43.9 million of reinsurance premiums.
-Our net premiums earned are primarily a function of the amount and timing of net premiums previously written.
+During 2015 and 2014 we earned \$38.3 million and \$43.9 million of reinsurance premiums, respectively.
+Our reinsurance premiums earned are primarily a function of the amount and timing of reinsurance premiums previously written.

-Our reinsurance premiums written and earned during 2014 included \$0.3 million of reinstatement premiums.
+Our reinsurance premiums written and earned during 2015 and 2014 included less than \$0.1 million and \$0.3 million, respectively of reinstatement premiums.